 An earlier hand-held model with touch-screen interface and a stationary battery charger needed obvious ergonomic improvements.
-MindFlow Design was asked to re-conceptualize both elements by employing design research, human factors engineering, industrial design, user interface design and mechanical and electrical engineering.
+MPE (Formerly Mindflow Design) was asked to re-conceptualize both elements by employing design research, human factors engineering, industrial design, user interface design and mechanical and electrical engineering.

 We learned that the touchscreen display/controls should be moved to the same side of the sensor that makes patient contact, an approach that without actual observation of nurses would appear counter-intuitive.
 Users are able to hold the device in different orientations around targeted body parts in one hand while simultaneously manipulating the patient’s position with the other.
 The device now rests comfortably in even a small nurse’s hand and has a touch screen with a display that is intuitive and easy to use, transmitting data wirelessly once re-placed in the charging hub.